aya49/202105_sfu_cmpt_127/README.md

 ### Grading breakdown

 ```
-  50% = 10 weekly assignments x  5% each
+  50% = 8 weekly assignments x  6.25% each
 + 50% = 5 biweekly quizzes   x 10%    each
   ----
 = 100%
 ```

 **Assignments**:
-- 12 assignments will be given, only the top 10 scoring assignments will be counted.
 - Each assignment contains several tasks.
+- An optional bonus assignment will be given at the end; only your top 8 scoring assignments will be counted towards your grade.
+- Some assignment will have bonus tasks for bonus marks; but remember that assignments will still account for a maximum of 50% of your grade.

 **Quizzes**:
 - All quizzes are take-home.
 They will be open for 24 hours on Canvas to accomodate students in different time zones; all students must complete the quiz within the desginated 24 hours.